 Johann Elias Ridinger (Ulm 1698 – Augsburg 1767).
 Memento Mori.
 On the bible lying on the table death’s-head with several teeth missing.
-To its right vase with defoliating bouquet, left, as rarer, tray with soap-bubbles on which a four-fingered jagged bar with attached seal rests as well as burned down candle/light of life, on its stand a pair of candle scissors, behind it hour-glass and above curtain with large jagged tear-out for the curtain of life, but since the middle ages also symbol of the mysterious whose possibly religious solace is, however, already countered by the hole.
-Peeping out from under the bible and projecting beyond the edge of the table a blank sheet of paper with tear and dog’s ear.
+To its right vase with defoliating bouquet, left, as rarer, tray with soap-bubbles on which a four-fingered jagged bar rests as well as burned down candle/light of life, on its stand a pair of candle scissors, behind it hour-glass and above curtain with large jagged tear-out for the curtain of life, but since the middle ages also symbol of the mysterious whose possibly religious solace is, however, already countered by the hole.
+Peeping out from under the bible and projecting beyond the edge of the table a blank, yet sealed sheet of paper with tear and dog’s ear, with the seal hanging over the edge of the table.
 Mezzotint.
 Inscribed: Ioh.
 Elias Ridinger inv. et exc.
 Aug.
 Vind., otherwise as above and following.
 20¼ × 16½ in (51.6 × 42 cm).

 Not in Thienemann (1856) , Weigel, Art Stock Catalog, pts.
 I-XXVIII (1838/57) , Silesian Ridinger collection at Boerner XXXIX (1885) , Coppenrath Collection (1889 f.) , Hamminger Collection (1895) , Helbing XXXIV (Arbeiten von J. E. und M. E. Ridinger), 1554 items; 1900).